Retail Forex Traders vs. Investment Bank Traders

 The Retail Trader

-The retail trader has come a long way since the mid-1990’s when retail Forex trading really began to take off.
-Prior to that, anyone trading currencies for his own account had many things working against him, from not having an independent price data source, to being ripped off by the early brokers, and to not having access to the same kind of information that bank traders have.
+The retail trader has come a long way since the mid-1990s, when retail Forex trading really began to take off.
+Prior to that, anyone trading currencies for his own account had many things working against him, from not having an independent price data source to being ripped off by the early brokers and not having access to the same kind of information that bank traders have.

-Retail accounts should give thanks to Reuters, who introduced the Reuters Market Data Service (RMDS) in the early 1980’s.
+Retail accounts should give thanks to Reuters, which introduced the Reuters Market Data Service (RMDS) in the early 1980s.
 This was the precursor to the current Reuters dealing system.
 In the years that followed, electronic trading blossomed, not just at the big banks but also in the retail arena.
-Suddenly, every trader, big or small had access to the same narrow prices and, as the electric trading platforms began to include financial news feeds, they received breaking news at the same time.
+Suddenly, every trader, big or small, had access to the same narrow prices, and as the electric trading platforms began to include financial news feeds, they received breaking news at the same time.
 This took away some of the trading advantages of the investment bankers, although not the proprietary deal flow information.

 In the modern world, the retail trader starts the day the same way as an investment bank trader.
 Both traders get up, look at current FX levels, interest rates, and commodity prices, read the economic and political news from overnight, and see how global stocks did, and then make decisions about where currency prices are likely to head in the upcoming session.
 As a practical matter, both trader types need to set the stop-loss and take-profit orders for the day and stiffen their spine to be disciplined in letting those orders be executed.